Writing Comments in Python

 Recommendation for block or multiline commenting

-The official document recommends using the consecutive # characters for block commenting.
-So, in spite of using the triple quoted comment:
+The official document recommends using consecutive # characters for block commenting.
+So, despite using the triple-quoted comment:

 '''